Muintir Eolais: Founding families

-The principal Muintir Eolais families were Mac Raghnaill's, with castles at Lough Rynn, Lough Scur, and Leitrim Village, the O'Mulvey sept of Maigh Nissi, O'Moran of AttyRory, Mac Shanley's of Dromod, and the Mac Garry sept.
+The principal Muintir Eolais families were Mac Raghnaills, with castles at Lough Rynn, Lough Scur, and Leitrim Village, the O'Mulvey sept of Maigh Nissi, O'Moran of AttyRory, Mac Shanley's of Dromod, and the Mac Garry sept.

-O'Hart states Eolais had at least three sons- "Brocan" was ancestor of Shanley, "Anbeith" was ancestor of Mac Garry, and "Maolmuire" was both lord of Conmaicne Réin and ancestor of Mag Raghnaill ("Reynolds"), and all were related to the ancestors of Quinn and Farrell of Longford.
+O'Hart states Eolais had at least three sons: Brocan was ancestor of Shanley, Anbeith was ancestor of Mac Garry, and Maolmuire was both lord of Conmaicne Réin and ancestor of Mag Raghnaill (Reynolds).
+All were related to the ancestors of Quinn and Farrell of Longford.